 Best single run: One-Class SVM + PCA, AUROC 0.770.

 Is AUROC 0.62 impressive?
 No. But this is a zero-label approach on deliberately subtle (diffuse) synthetic backdoors.
 The signal is real.
-On more concentrated backdoors – the kind deployed in practice – detection power likely improves significantly.
+On more concentrated backdoors – the kind deployed in practice – detection power should improve, though by how much remains untested.

 Result 2: The Surprise – Raw Features Beat Dimensionality Reduction